tien615/xyz/README.md

 # xyz

+XYZ, your very own personal assistant.

-Turn on the mic, says "XYZ" then say "hello"
+Example: Turn on the mic, say "XYZ" then say "hello"